-Julie is a senior leader who has lent her experience in marketing and communications to a broad range of organisations spanning human services, consulting, public transport, the arts, and tourism and entertainment.
+Julie is a senior leader who has lent her experience in marketing, communications and strategy to a broad range of organisations spanning human services, consulting, public transport, the arts, tourism and entertainment over a career spanning 25 years.

 Currently, Julie is the Chief Experience Officer with Queensland's largest disability provider, CPL - Choice, Passion, Life, where her portfolio encompasses a broad range of functional areas including fundraising, marketing and property.